Middle School Students (Grades 6-8)

 Ninth grade confirmation students examine how God has gifted them by exploring five areas—talents, spiritual gifts, personality, values, and passions.
 Students are challenged to find ways that they can use these gifts by serving the church and their community.
 Ninth grade students also take part in a weekend retreat at Camp Wapogasset as they prepare for confirmation on Reformation Sunday.

-Confirmation class meets each Wednesday evening from 6:00-7:15 PM (unless otherwise notified) from early September through early May as part of our RNO programming.
-Confirmation students also have opportunities for monthly service and fun activities including Feed My Starving Children, Turkey Trot (a food drive for the area food shelf), Moonlight Midnight Madness (an all-night, awesomely-fun event), snow tubing, downhill skiing, a trip to Valley Fair, and an annual progressive dinner.
+Confirmation class meets each Wednesday evening from 6:00-7:00 PM (unless otherwise notified) from early September through early May as part of our Community Night programming.
+Confirmation students also have opportunities for monthly service and fun activities including Feed My Starving Children, Turkey Trot (a food drive for the area food shelf), Moonlight Midnight Madness (an all-night, awesomely-fun event), snow tubing, and an annual progressive dinner.

 High School Ministry